htrbao/Soulgate/Readme.md

 This is project in 3D Visualization and Game Development (CS427), VNU-HCMUS.

 ## Description
 - The story tells about a small fairy named Ri who is lost in the forest of the "Soulgate" spirits.
-This fairy uses her laser beam to interact with runes; There are 2 types of runes: Push Rune and Swap Rune, which help Ri interact with the environment.
+This fairy uses her laser beam to interact with runes; There are 2 types of runes: Power Rune and Space Rune, which help Ri interact with the environment.
 After overcoming various challenges, she will reunite with her chubby and adorable bird friend.
 - Mission of the main character that cross the road and overcome obstacles as far as possible and collect as much coin to get the most points.
 - The further the player moves, the more challenging it is to player.
 ## Feature